trelby/trelby/README.md

 #### Fedora

-Download and install the .rpm file
+Download and install the .rpm file for your Fedora release.

 - or -

-COMING SOON: sudo dnf install trelby
+sudo dnf install trelby --enablerepo=updates-testing

 #### Windows